-Liability for safety in travel\
+Liability for safety in travel

-Policy: Safety during travel is of prime importance to MDI interns.
+Policy: Safety during travel is of prime importance to MDI student/interns.
 Due to the distances traveled during this internship, attention to safe driving will be stressed.

-Procedures: During Program Orientation, interns will receive information about travel in Montana and safe driving tips.
-Policy: MDI interns are required to obtain automobile insurance prior to participating in supervised practice.
-Procedures: Submit proof of insurance to the online records management system by the specified due date.
+Procedures: During Program Orientation, student/interns will receive information about travel in in supervised practice.